wp-plugins/wp-knowledgebase/readme.txt

 * Dutch
 * Bulgarian

-Thank you to all translators for your kind contribution - it is very much appreciated.
+Translators, thank you all for your contribution to this plugin.
+Much appreciated.

 If you'd like to help translate this plugin into your language please get in touch.
 It's very easy - you don't have to know any code and it's a great way to contribute to the WordPress community.
 Please [contact Maeve](http://www.enigmaplugins.com/contact/)